To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders: Related Works

-Moving to the RUL estimation, it has not yet reached the robustness and applicability of SOH estimation.
-The experiments offered by the literature are limited to oversimplified datasets that present only CC cycled batteries.
+Moving to RUL estimation, it has not yet reached the robustness and applicability of SOH estimation.
+The experiments described in the literature are limited to oversimplified datasets that present only CC-cycled batteries.
 While adequate performances are typically achieved, there are still some critical issues regarding data quality and applicability.
-In \cite{9037249}, a Temporal Convolutional Network (TCN) produces RUL estimations.
+In \cite{9037249}, a temporal convolutional network (TCN) produces RUL estimations.
 The input is the history of the SOH, processed through a moving window.
 Tests are performed on three CC batteries from the NASA dataset and two CC batteries from the CALCE dataset.
 As it uses the history of SOH, a robust SOH estimation is necessary to ensure its applicability.
-As the experiments rely on ground truth SOH, it is not clear if the proposed method will have the same performance using estimated SOH levels that are thus affected by some level of error.
-Also, a long warm-up is required, as the first output is produced after a minimum $t$ of 30 cycles.
-Both \cite{8079316} and \cite{ZHANG2020108052} propose the use of an LSTM network that takes as input the history of the SOH.
-In the first case, the output is the RUL, in the second case, it is the k-step ahead SOH -- that can be reduced to the RUL.
-The datasets used are a single Panasonic CC battery and four CC batteries from the NASA set respectively.
-Both works present the same issues of the TCN-based one (here the warm-up is even longer).
-The most promising article is \cite{LI2020228069} that presents a variant of LSTM, namely AST-LSTM.
-Two AST-LSTM are trained, one for estimating the SOH and one for the RUL.
+As the experiments rely on ground truth SOH, it needs to be clarified if the proposed method will have the same performance using estimated SOH levels that are thus affected by some error.
+In addition, a long warm-up is required, as the first output is produced after a minimum $t$ of 30 cycles.
+Both \cite{8079316} and \cite{ZHANG2020108052} propose using an LSTM network that takes the SOH's history as input.
+In the first case, the output is the RUL; in the second case, it is the k-step ahead SOH, which can be reduced to the RUL.
+The datasets used are one Panasonic CC battery and four CC batteries from the NASA set, respectively.
+Both works present the same issues as the TCN-based one (here, the warm-up is even longer).
+The most promising article is \cite{LI2020228069}, which presents a variant of LSTM, namely AST-LSTM.
+Two AST-LSTMs are trained, one for estimating the SOH and one for the RUL.
 The input of the first model includes V, I, T, and the sampling time of the discharge cycles.
 The second model uses instead the history of SOH estimated from the previous one.
-As the SOH in input is estimated, the RUL approach is suitable also for real scenarios.
+As the SOH input is estimated, the RUL approach is also suitable for real scenarios.
 Experiments are conducted on 12 batteries from the NASA dataset.
-The approach still needs to be tested on better datasets, and the warm-up is too long.
-In \cite{ZHANG2019100951}, the IC discharge curve is computed from the V, I, and sampling time.
-The features extracted from the curve are given in input to a small NN that estimates the SOH and RUL.
-This method is however applicable only to CC discharging, besides, it has a high computation complexity and low performance.
-In \cite{8418374} an autoencoder is used to perform the dimensionality reduction starting from the V, I, T, and sampling time of both charge and discharge cycles, plus the capacity estimated during discharge.
-Besides the applicability doubts, the accuracy is so low that the approach is substantially inapplicable.
-The properties of the above-mentioned works are summarized in table \ref{table:rul}.
+The approach still needs to be tested on better datasets, and the warm-up is too long. \mbox{In \cite{ZHANG2019100951}, }the IC discharge curve is computed from the V, I, and sampling time.
+The features extracted from the curve are inputted to a small NN that estimates the SOH and RUL.
+This method is, however, applicable only to CC discharging.
+In addition, it has a high computation complexity and low performance. \mbox{In \cite{8418374},} an autoencoder is used to perform dimensionality reduction starting from the V, I, T, and sampling time of both charge and discharge cycles, plus the capacity estimated during discharge.
+In addition to the applicability doubts, the accuracy is so low that the approach is substantially inapplicable.
+Another autoencoder approach from the same main author was proposed in \cite{9137406}.
+Here, the autoencoder is used instead to augment the data dimension, and then the result is processed by two branches: an LSTM and a CNN.
+The features extracted by them are concatenated and fed to the final NN that returns the RUL prediction.
+While the performance has improved, the dataset used is still insufficient, as only CC-discharged batteries are considered.
+The properties of the above-mentioned works are summarized in Table \ref{table:rul}.